Kelvin-K-Cho/dos/proposal.md

 ### Functionality & MVP

-In Dos, players will need to be able to:
+In Dos,
-- [x] Draw, play cards and pass turn.
+- [x] Players can draw, play cards and pass turn.
 - [x] AI plays cards as well and attempts to win.
 - [x] Game is replayable.